knr-auv/simulation/README.md

 | `0x69` | GET_VID | Request video frame |

 ### Simulation control

-This channel is responsible for controling simulation: steering the robot, recording data etc. Not all dataframes include data so see [packets structure](#packet-structure).
+This channel is responsible for controlling simulation: steering the robot, recording data etc. Not all packets include data so see [packets structure](#packets-structure).
 All data is in JSON format.
 All packets types are listed in the table below.
-##### Control packets table

 Packet type bytes are groped by activity they are connected with:
 - `0x00` to `0x9F` none
 - `0xA0` to `0xAF` **motors**